maticnetwork/terraform-polygon-supernets/README.md

 terraform init
 ```

-5. Now we're going to plan and apply using Terraform.
+5. Next, we're going to "plan" and "apply" using Terraform.
 While working
-   iteratively on your supernet, you'll typically make changes to the
+   iteratively on your Supernet, you'll typically make changes to the
-   Terraform modules, then plan to see what changes will be made to
+   Terraform modules, preview the potential infrastructure modifications,
-   your infrastructure, and then finally apply if the plan looks good.
+   and then apply the changes if they meet your expectations.

 ```
 terraform plan
 terraform apply
 ```

-6. During the Terraform apply, a private key was generated to give you
+6. While applying the Terraform configuration,  a private key was generated to grant you
    access to your VMs.
-You'll need to shave that key using the
+To save this key, use the
    following commands.

 ```